-Transvaginal Mesh Attorney in Columbia
+Transvaginal Mesh Attorney in Fulton

 Physicians once used transvaginal mesh to treat women with pelvic organ prolapse or stress urinary incontinence.
 Sadly, the devices turned out to be terribly defective and had numerous side effects.
 Women who were already suffering were further pained by this defective device.
 Transvaginal mesh injury cases have recently reached massive numbers.

 Scientists at Boston Scientific designed the first transvaginal mesh to treat two common but serious conditions in women.
 The first condition the mesh was supposed to address is pelvic organ prolapse, or POP.
 POP occurs when the vaginal walls become too weak to support the surrounding organs.
 This leads to problems in urinary and bowel functions as well as extreme discomfort during everyday activities.

 Another condition doctors hoped transvaginal mesh would treat is stress urinary incontinence or SUI.
 SUI is very common among women, especially those who have delivered children vaginally.
 Affected women involuntarily release urine during mundane activities: exercising, sneezing, laughing, coughing, or even just standing.

 While the creators of transvaginal mesh had noble goals in mind, the results were not what anyone expected.
 Soon, patients and their doctors found that transvaginal mesh would shrink, erode, become exposed, or migrate through surrounding tissue.
 When this occurs, the consequence can be devastating, severely reducing quality of life for victims.